Skip to main content

 What is mirikizumab?

-Mirikizumab was FDA-approved on October 26, 2023, under the brand name Omvoh.
-There is no generic version.
+Mirikizumab gained FDA approval on October 26, 2023, under the brand Omvoh.
+There is no generic or biosimilar.

-The most common side effects of mirikizumab are:
+The most common side effects of mirikizumab in ulcerative colitis are:

 Serious side effects

-You should avoid the use of live vaccines while you are being administered mirikizumab.
-Medicines such as mirikizumab that affect your immune system may increase your risk of getting an infection after receiving a live vaccine.
+Avoid the use of live vaccines while you are being administered mirikizumab.
+Medicines such as mirikizumab that affect your immune system may increase your risk of an infection after receiving a live vaccine.
+Contact your doctor immediately if you notice:

 It is not known if mirikizumab is safe and effective in children under the age of 18.